Joeyyau/Joeyyau.github.io/index.md

 Computers are cool.

 >"I have no doubt that in reality the future will be vastly more surprising than anything I can imagine.
-Now my own suspicion is that the universe is not only stranger than we suppose, but stranger than we <span style="color:white">**_can_**</span> suppose." - J. B. S. Haldane, 1927
+Now my own suspicion is that the universe is not only stranger than we suppose, but stranger than we _can_ suppose." - J. B. S. Haldane, 1927

 ### Projects / Classes:
 <a href="460blog.md"> 460 Blog. </a>